Yeah, and after that, then we'll get back in order number six.

 I'm even going to get trouble for agreeing with you here.

-But I'm telling you what what the feminist movement is doing on college campus in the classroom to women, I guarantee you, women moaning in sex is being taught that there is pain involved, and it's probably near rape because they're being taught that all sex is rape on college campus today.
+But I'm telling you, what the feminist movement is doing on college campus in the classroom to women, I guarantee you, women moaning in sex is being taught that there is pain involved and it's probably near rape because they're being taught that all sex is rape on college campus today.

 Yes.

-But they're creating it in the minds of all these young women all over America go to college and get raped.
+Well, it's not happening, but they're creating it in the minds of all these young women all over America going to college and get raped.

-And they've never stood up for the ma the mail ever.
+And I've never stood up for the male ever.

 It's always guilty until proven innocent.